Aliases for CST2 Gene

 The cystatin superfamily encompasses proteins that contain multiple cystatin-like sequences.
 Some of the members are active cysteine protease inhibitors, while others have lost or perhaps never acquired this inhibitory activity.
 There are three inhibitory families in the superfamily, including the type 1 cystatins (stefins), type 2 cystatins and the kininogens.
 The type 2 cystatin proteins are a class of cysteine proteinase inhibitors found in a variety of human fluids and secretions, where they appear to provide protective functions.
 The cystatin locus on chromosome 20 contains the majority of the type 2 cystatin genes and pseudogenes.
 This gene is located in the cystatin locus and encodes a secreted thiol protease inhibitor found at high levels in saliva, tears and seminal plasma. [provided by RefSeq, Jul 2008]

 GeneCards Summary for CST2 Gene

 CST2 (Cystatin SA) is a Protein Coding gene.
-Diseases associated with CST2 include autoimmune polyendocrine syndrome type 1.
 Among its related pathways are Salivary secretion.
-GO annotations related to this gene include cysteine-type endopeptidase inhibitor activity.
-An important paralog of this gene is CST8.
+Gene Ontology (GO) annotations related to this gene include cysteine-type endopeptidase inhibitor activity.
+An important paralog of this gene is CST4.